Bill/orchestrated/README.markdown

 Key Concept: Orchestration State
 --------------------------------

-An orchestration can be in one of six (6) states:
+An orchestration can be in one of a few states:

 ![Alt text](https://github.com/paydici/orchestrated/raw/master/Orchestrated::Orchestration_state.png 'Orchestration States')